enBonnet/orange-flavor-theme-vscode/README.md

 ## 💬 Feedback

 Found a bug or have a suggestion?
-Please open an issue on the [GitLab repository](https://gitlab.com/enbonnet/dotfiles).
+Please open an issue on the [GitHub repository](https://github.com/enBonnet/orange-flavor-theme-vscode).

 ---